What is Cryptshare?

 Does Cryptshare for Outlook work with Office 365?

 Cryptshare for Outlook can be used with any supported version of a local Outlook installation on your PC, no matter how Outlook has been licensed or purchased.
 This includes all Office365 plans where you can download and install Outlook on your computer.
-However, Cryptshare for Outlook is not available within the Outlook Web App (OWA).
+However, Cryptshare for Outlook is not yet available within the Outlook Web App (OWA).

 Where can I download the installers of Cryptshare server, Cryptshare for Office 365 & Outlook and Cryptshare for Notes?